djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 ## 📊 Banking Operations

+*Currently, GFM Bank relies on human tellers for basic transactions and back-office staff for approvals, leading to delays and inconsistent customer experiences in peak season.*

 ### Current User Scenario
 John, a GFM Bank customer, needs to make an urgent payment of €8,000, but he only has €5,000 in his account.